 Tamron 18-270mm f3.5-6.3 II PZD is a variable aperture lens with a max aperture of f3.5 and a minimum aperture of f22 at 18mm, and a max aperture of f6.3 and minimum aperture of f40 at 270mm .

 Tamron 18-270mm f3.5-6.3 II PZD's optical formula consists of 16 elements in 13 groups .

 Tamron 18-270mm f3.5-6.3 II PZD comes with a removable lens hood which is handy to reduce lens flare and glare in your photos.

 Tamron 18-270mm f3.5-6.3 II PZD is available in Black color.

 Popular Comparisons of Tamron 18-270mm f3.5-6.3 II PZD

-Here is the eight most popular comparisons of Tamron 18-270mm f3.5-6.3 II PZD amongst Camera Decision readers.
+Here are the eight most popular comparisons of the Tamron 18-270mm f3.5-6.3 II PZD amongst Camera Decision readers.